 Specific Requirements for Egress Basement Windows in Canada

-- The window well size of egress windows in basement must meet the above criteria and also must have an opening with a depth of 30 inches (0.76 m) and must be 76 cm from the wall.
+- The window well size of egress windows in the basement must meet the above criteria, have an opening with a depth of 30 inches (0.76 m), and be 76 cm from the wall.

-- The NBCC dictates that there must be a permanent ladder or step affixed to the basement egress window in order to provide a quick and easy escape in the event of an emergency.
+- The NBCC dictates that there must be a permanent ladder or step affixed to the basement egress window to provide a quick and easy escape in an emergency.

 More Facts about Egress Windows

 - Recently installed crank windows (casement) or slider windows might already meet the criteria we have provided above.

 - Cutting into your existing concrete basement wall might be needed in order to convert your current basement windows to egress windows.